jjjohnywaffles/FoodFinder/README.md

 # Food Finder

 Food Finder is a standalone Python application that allows users to search for nearby restaurants by entering a location (such as a zip code or city name) or by using IP-based geolocation for a "Find Restaurants Near Me" feature.
-The application displays restaurant details, including images, address, contact information, ratings, and reviews—all within a modern, responsive GUI built with PySide6.
+The application displays restaurant details, including images, address, contact information, ratings, and reviews, all within a GUI built with PySide6.

 ## Features